London West

 Introduction

 Harwich’s 1911 cinema still has its old silent screen, projection room and the ornamental front.
-Cheap seats had wooden benches and a separate side entry: “the tuppenny rush”!
+Cheap seats had wooden benches and a separate side entry, “the tuppenny rush”!
 Closing in 1956, it re-opened in 1981.
-Now a community cinema and jazz venue, in 2006 actor Clive Owen became patron.
-Famous poet Sir John Betjeman was once a patron.
+Now a community cinema and jazz venue, in 2006 actor Clive Owen became patron following the late Poet Laureate Sir John Betjeman.

- From showman Charles Thurston and architect Harold Hooper, this Grade II* listed survivor of early cinema design has received grants.
+From showman Charles Thurston and architect Harold Hooper, this listed Grade II* survivor of early cinema design has had many grants.

 click for full size